 After the BirdSavers is installed, any kinks or curves in the ‘hanging cords’ can be smoothed out by holding the offending cord near the top with your fingers and then pulling (straightening) the bottom of the cord with your other hand.

-When you are finished, please send us some photos of your BirdSavers.
-We would love to see them!
+When you are finished, please tell us where your DIY BirdSavers are located.
+And even send us some photos.
+We would love to see your BirdSavers!
 Thanks. dizzybird@birdsavers.com

 Final installation of Completed BirdSavers on Window: